Ze1glerf/InfiltrateX/README.md

    - Enter the relevant URLs and proceed with the actions.

 7. **Developer Note**: Always remember to use this tool ethically.
 Make sure to obtain permission before conducting tests.

-These steps explain how to install and use the Xlarcys Toolkit on Kali Linux.
-If you encounter any issues, refer to the documentation or the GitHub page.